tornadoarchive/svrdb-graphql/README.md

 ```
 DATABASE_URL=mysql+pymysql://<mysql connection string from heroku>
 SEED_DB=<tornado or all>
-DOCKERIZED=false
+RUN_REMOTE=true
 DATA_FILE_DIR=<your data file directory>
 ```

-Note that the connection string from Heroku will not contain the piece with the `pymysql` driver, you must add that in manually. `DOCKERIZED=false` will tell the script to load from the path on your computer, not the docker path.
+Note that the connection string from Heroku will not contain the piece with the `pymysql` driver, you must add that in manually. `RUN_REMOTE=true` will tell the script to load from the path on your computer, not the docker path.

 ## Learn more
 Learn more about GraphQL capabilities here: https://graphql.org/learn/